Cyp9715/CPPReference/README.md

 C++ libraries are complex, fragmented, and hard to find well abstracted libraries.

-my personal library is easy to use.(especially useful for beginner)
+my personal reference is easy to use.(especially useful for beginner)

 any comments on the source code are welcome.